Pro Wrestlers vs Zombies: Synopsis

 Shane, Piper and Duggan unite with Taya, indy wrestler Facade and pornographic actor turned wrestler Matthew Rush and take cover in a locker room.
 Shane explains to Piper what happened to Billy but Piper assures him that Billy's accident was due to inexperience and the fact that he did not tuck his head in order to protect himself from the piledriver.
 The group find a way out of the locker room but Rush is overpowered and killed by the zombies.
 Matt is separated from the group and after a brawl with a zombie in one of the prison cells is overpowered and disemboweled by the zombies.
 He crawls back to the group but quickly turns into a zombie and bites Reby as the wrestlers flee.

 Shane betrays Duggan by shutting a door behind him and leaving him to be eaten by the zombies and later betrays Facade by locking himself inside a prison cell and refusing to let him in, stating "Jobbers die.
-Main-Eventers live".
-Soon after he reunites with Taya and confesses to her that he meant to kill Billy and that he does not care what happens to the group or to her since her adultery is what caused the whole mess which causes Taya to abandon Shane and run off to fend for herself but is killed by the zombies while trying to escape.
+Main eventers live".
+Soon after he reunites with Taya and confesses to her that he meant to kill Billy and that he does not care what happens to the group or to her since her adultery is what caused the whole mess.
+It leads to Taya abandoning Shane and running off to fend for herself, but she is killed by the zombies while trying to escape.